AngleProtocol/angle-docs/README.md

 Angle Protocol could be used to issue any stablecoin, and will start on mainnet with a stable Euro.
 Besides creating the first liquid Euro stablecoin, the goal of Angle is to create stablecoins for other types of assets.

-Stable USD, CHF, and KRW should be following EUR after launch.
+Stable USD, CHF, GBP, JPY and KRW should be following EUR after launch.

 ### 🎨 Protocol Design